jaycecd/Word2Scene/README.md

 ![](images/Flowchart.png)

-This is an ongoing project, and we will continuously enhance the model's performance.
-Click the "Star" in the top right corner to stay updated with the latest model and code!
+This is an ongoing project.
+We will continuously enhance the model's performance.
+Click the **Star** in the top right corner to follow us and stay updated with the latest models and code!### :fire: Updates
-### :fire: Updates
 * **[2024.12.11]** We have released the weight file of Word2Scene, please follow the steps below to get it: [2.1.
 Instructions for Obtaining Model Weights](#download)
 * **[2024.11.03]** We have released the evaluation script and pre-trained model for GSHPS, feel free to try it out.